 The purpose of this policy is to provide schools with information on managing intellectual property in accordance with the Department’s Intellectual Property and Copyright .

-- This policy sets out the seven foundational principles that guide schools’ management of intellectual property in line with the Department’s and the State’s overarching .
+- This policy sets out the seven foundational principles that guide schools’ management of intellectual property in line with the Department’s Intellectual Property and Copyright and the State’s overarching Intellectual Property .

 - Schools should refer to the Guidance and Resources tabs on this topic for links to more detailed information on copyright matters.

 Schools typically create and use intellectual property, including copyright, on a daily basis.